comp-methods-fsu-2021/computational-methods-course/exercises/01-Introduction.md

 This is a table that you can then paste into Palladio.
 Then, use palladio to explore the list.

-Programming historian has a great introduction to regular expression work of this sort: Laura Turner O'Hara, "[Cleaning OCR’d text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions)," The Programming Historian 2 (2013), https://doi.org/10.46430/phen0024.
+Programming historian has a useful introduction to regular expression work of this sort (ignore for now the second half of the lesson, which uses the Python programming language): Laura Turner O'Hara, "[Cleaning OCR’d text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions)," The Programming Historian 2 (2013), https://doi.org/10.46430/phen0024.

 ## 7. Submit results